jailsonsb2/MusicInfoAPI/README.md

-A simple Cover Art API I wrote in PHP.
+A Music Info API I wrote in PHP.

 Sorry for messy code i am a noob in PHP :(